thusvill/LiveWallpaperMacOS/README.md

 Currently it doesn't have a Good looking UI, but it gets the work done 🙂

+> [!IMPORTANT]
+> After drop app in to Application folder you have to bypass Gatekeeper for run this(I don't want to pay apple for opensource apps)
+>
+> This will solve the Damage-File popup
+>
+> `xattr -d com.apple.quarantine /Applications/LiveWallpaper.app`

 ## Befor you run the programme
 Pleas make a folde on your `$HOME` directory called `Livewall` and place some video files in it.